VISHEPE/foodmystic/README.md

 ##the admin passcode is 12345678@
 ##and email admin@example.com
+I victor emmanuel odhiambo added the admin using postman.
 ## Prerequisites
 Before you begin, ensure you have the following installed:
 - [Node.js](https://nodejs.org/en/download/) (LTS version recommended)